rebecca94ingram6yw/notes/README.md

 3. Design for flexibility and scalability.
 4. Optimize for change rather than for speed initially.
 5. Continuously refactor to eliminate unnecessary complexity.

+# 2024-02-21
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better long-term performance and fewer bugs."

+This quote emphasizes the importance of avoiding unnecessary optimization efforts during the initial stages of software development.
+It suggests that developers should concentrate more on the fundamental design, correctness, and clarity of their code rather than making hasty optimizations based on assumptions about performance bottlenecks.
+The wisdom here lies in understanding that over-optimization without data can lead to complex, hard-to-maintain code, which can introduce new bugs and prove more costly in the end.